kinson2/kinson2.github.io/_posts/2025-06-13-stat385su25PublicFacingWebsite.md

 ## <a name="week02"></a>Week 2

-This week we acknowledge that we have an introductory understanding of R, RStudio, and Git.
+This week, 06/23/2025 - 06/29/2025, we acknowledge that we have an introductory understanding of R, RStudio, and Git.
 This week, we dive more into R. There are various objects in R and vectors are among the simplest of R's objects.
 These vectors are atomic meaning they are of a single type - logical, numeric, character, complex, raw.
 Each object has associated properties, such as mode and length, which we may later call attributes.
 Vectors can be indexed or subset based on vectors of various types.
 Types can be changed implicitly (coercion) and explicitly (type casting) in R. Additional key R functions are discussed in the lecture videos.

 The following are readings which will be helpful in first learning the course material for this week.